Aggeloz/WaterSensorMockup/README.md

-### Websocket mock sensor for Postgraduate class Advanced Software Engineering & Big Data
+# Websocket mock sensor for Postgraduate class Advanced Software Engineering & Big Data

+## To install and run the client
+- npm install
+- node .